“He Is Risen” Review

-But the bad blood is what makes this episode worth watching.
-Season three has seen cracks in the seams of Tony’s “good times” — the comedic fare of season two has been fewer and farther between.
-Meanwhile, the dread remembrance of Livia’s passing, Melfi’s rape and Tracee’s brutal death haunt every scene, whether or not they are alluded to directly.
+But the bad blood keeps everyone on their toes.
+Season three has seen cracks in the seams of Tony’s “good times,” which is why the comedy of season two has been fewer and farther between.
+Likewise, the dread remembrance of Livia’s passing, Melfi’s rape and Tracee’s brutal death haunt every scene.
 Because of season three’s cynical outlook, we expect the tensions between Tony and Ralph to boil over at any moment.

 If you’ll remember back to “University,” the tragic story of Tracee was parlayed with Meadow’s subplot at Columbia.
 Through expert editing, our emotional signals became crossed and we began to associate one story with the other.
 From that moment on, Meadow and Tracee became inextricably linked, for us the audience and especially for Tony.

-“He is Risen” finds Meadow beginning a new romance with Jackie Jr., which makes Tony happy but also gives him cause for concern.
-Even though Tony is finally back in his daughter’s good graces, he can’t help but disapprove.
-Tony sees the parallels between Jackie Jr. and Ralphie.
-And he literally sees the parallels between Meadow and Tracee (nice use of flashback).
+“He is Risen” finds Meadow beginning a new romance with Jackie Aprile Jr., which makes Tony happy but also gives him cause for concern.
+Even though Tony is finally back in his daughter’s good graces, he silently disapproves.
+Tony can’t help but see the parallels between Jackie Jr. and Ralph.
+And he literally sees the parallels between Meadow and Tracee (a quick flashback hammers it home).

-Meadow’s personal life and relationship with her father is a spotlight of season three.
-And while stories like this aren’t always the most entertaining, they are essential for providing emotional depth.
-Despite the teenage drama, the scenes involving Meadow and Jackie Jr. are portrayed realistically — two horny college kids looking for a good time.
+Meadow’s personal life and relationship with her father are one of the most important parts of season three.
+And while stories like this aren’t necessarily the most entertaining, they are essential for providing emotional depth.
+Despite the teenage drama, the scenes involving Meadow and Jackie Jr. are portrayed authentically — two horny college kids looking for a good time.

 Even though both characters are becoming more and more unlikable, they seem to be a perfect match … which also means they’re clearly terrible for each other.

 On the other hand, Tony and Gloria are just as toxic.
-Perhaps that’s why they’re drawn to each other.
+Perhaps that’s why they’re so easily drawn to each other.
 The Sopranos has always possessed a twisted sense of irony, but this sinful affair is the most venomous that the series has ever seen.